 I began playing golf in Regina in 1978 at the age of 14.
-I graduated from Arizona State University in 1986 with a degree in Corporate Finance while playing for the ASU “Sun Devils” Men’s golf team between 1984 and 1986.
-Upon graduation in 1987 I turned Professional and worked as an Assistant Professional in Trail B.C.
-That summer I shot a 62 on the Birchbank course at Rossland Trail Country Club establishing a new course record.
+I graduated from Arizona State University in 1986 with a degree in Corporate Finance while playing for the ASU “Sun Devils” Men’s Varsity golf team between 1984 and 1986.
+Upon graduation in 1987, I turned Professional and worked as an Assistant Professional in Trail B.C.
+That summer I shot 62 on the Birchbank course at Rossland-Trail Country Club establishing a new course record.
 In 1988 I moved to Shaughnessy Golf and Country Club.
 In 1992 I won the B.C.
 Assistants Championship held at Seymour Golf and Country Club.
 The following year I became the Head Golf Professional at Seymour Golf and Country Club.
-I have been acknowledged by the BCPGA as Junior Golf Promoter of the year in 1993 and 2001 and as Head Professional of the Year in 1998.
+I have been acknowledged by the BCPGA as Junior Golf Promoter of the Year twice and Head Professional of the Year.
 Our Golf Shop staff was awarded the BCPGA Golf Shop of the Year Award in 2005 and again in 2009.
-Our staff and I were also honoured Nationally with the Canadian PGA award of Merchandiser of the Year award in 2005 for “Excellence in Golf Shop Operations”.
+Our staff and I were also honoured nationally, with the Canadian PGA Award of Merchandiser of the Year for “Excellence in Golf Shop Operations”.

 Playing this game should be fun.

 There is NOT “one way” to swing the golf club.

 Set up fundamentals are most important, correct balance, weight transfer and rhythm are next.

 Short game and putting should be practiced in a 3-1 ratio compared to working on your full swing.

 For every hour you spend on the range you should spend three on the short game.

 Each student is unique – take their positive points and build upon them.